-White Collar: Spent some time shilling for Ford.
+White Collar spends some time shilling for Ford.
 "This is a Taurus, it can take care of itself.
 I'm keeping my eyes on you."

 The Wire: In addition to the general examples above, there are often conspicuous shots of brand-name fast food lying around in the many shots of police stakeouts throughout the series.
 Likely Truth in Television, as there's just as many verbal and visual references to generic local Baltimore cuisine.

-X-Play: This show is apparently required to plug Gamefly.com Once an Episode, usually after a review of a mediocre game.
-They have fun with it, however, by making the segue to the plug as blatantly obvious as possible.
-In a recent episode, they made further fun of it — Adam begins shilling for the show's Web site, but Morgan launches into her Gamefly.com plugging by accident.
+X-Play was apparently required to plug Gamefly.com Once an Episode, usually after a review of a mediocre game.
+They had fun with it, however, by making the segue to the plug as blatantly obvious as possible.
+In a later-run episode, they make further fun of it — Adam begins shilling for the show's website, but Morgan launches into her Gamefly.com plugging by accident.

-The episode "Jack-Tor", in which the characters' dealt with product placement on the Show Within The Show, cleverly lampshaded the use of product placement on the actual show.
+The episode "Jack-Tor", in which the characters deal with product placement on the Show Within The Show, cleverly lampshades the use of product placement on the actual show.